hilmanski/koding/README.md

 # Now

+- Do not half ass on it.
+Be developer, editor, writer, and designer one thing at a time.
+No "just add this image" it musht think through

 - Add image / gif / picture / illustration
   make sure no boring part even on one page (Write this on you doc u want to share) event using AI is better.

 - Codesandbox shotcode
+  Info: it's not working for "static HTML". search for alternative
   {{<codesandbox>}}koding-html-intro-1s28xs{{</codesandbox>}}
+  /s
 - Bikin tombol "edit on github"

+- Find how to lazy load image

+- Write everything in Notion
+  Log, reason why teaching HTML start without doctype, etc..

 # About